Psalm 66 – How Everyone Can Praise God

 ii.
 “If God has enabled us not only to keep our life, but our position, we are bound to give him double praise.
 Living and standing is the saint’s condition through divine grace.
 Immortal and immovable are those whom God preserves.”
 (Spurgeon)

 · You have refined us as silver is refined: We feel the heat rising until we have no strength and stability but are melted.
-The impure dross rises to the top and the Refiner expertly scrapes it away, knowing that the silver was pure enough when He can see His own reflection in our melted metal.
+The impure dross rises to the top and God, the Refiner expertly scrapes it away, knowing that the silver was pure enough when He can see His own reflection in our melted metal.

 · You have brought us into the net: We felt the freedom of being able to swim wherever we pleased, and life was full of options and choices.
 Suddenly, that freedom seemed gone and our choices became few.